Garciat/java-type-classes/README.md

 Type classes are a powerful abstraction mechanism popularized by Haskell.

-This implements type class resolution for Java, allowing you to define type classes and their instances (witnesses) in a modular fashion, and summon them automatically at runtime.
+This library implements type class resolution for Java, allowing you to define type classes and their instances (witnesses) in a modular fashion, and summon them automatically at runtime.